opentelekomcloud-docs/modelarts/api-ref/source/calling_apis/authentication.rst

 If you do not need the demo project, visit the following URL to download the API Gateway signing SDK:

-Obtain the API Gateway signing SDK from the enterprise administrator.
+Obtain the API Gateway signature tool package from the enterprise administrator.

-Decompress the downloaded package and reference the obtained JAR files as dependencies, as highlighted in the following figure.
+Decompress the downloaded package and reference the obtained JAR files as dependencies, as shown below.

 |image1|